Adinoyi03/simple_shell/README.md

 Return Value :
 The shell returns a value of 0 if the command is valid and the command is executed successfully.

-#Output 📁
+# Output 📁
 The program must have the exact same output as sh (/bin/sh) as well as the exact same error output.
 The only difference is when you print an error, the name of the program must be equivalent to the argv[0] Usage
-#list of fucntions and system calls used
+# List of fucntions and system calls used
 - access (man 2 access)
 - chdir (man 2 chdir)
 - close (man 2 close)